Get to Know Your Presenter

 Brianne Doura-Schawohl, Founder and CEO of Doura-Schawohl Consulting, Fairfax, VA

 Doura-Schawohl’s practice spans a wide range of work with executive and legislative branch officials and private sector stakeholders at the international, federal, state, and local levels of government.
-She has a history of achievements in United States Congressional legislative work, including a diverse portfolio of complex problem gambling policy issues.
+She has a history of achievements in State and United States Congressional legislative work, including a diverse portfolio of complex problem gambling policy issues.
 This continues to be invaluable in her ability to make a difference on behalf of people with gambling problems around the world.

-Doura-Schawohl serves as part of the leadership of the National Institute of Lobbying & Ethics Next Gen Executives committee, a group committed to advancing educational & networking opportunities for the next generation of leaders within the government relations profession and on the National Council on Problem Gambling military affairs committee.
+Doura-Schawohl serves on the Board of Directors for Kindbridge Behavioral Health and serves as part of the leadership team of the NILE Next Gen Executives committee, a group committed to advancing educational & networking opportunities for the next generation of leaders within the government relations profession.
+She is a member of the National Council on Problem Gambling military affairs committee.